-Learn More About Andrew Hanzlicek, DVM, MS, DACVIM (SAIM), Veterinary Medicine Director
+Learn More About Andrew Hanzlicek, DVM, MS, DACVIM (SAIM), Director, Veterinary Medicine & Research

 His professional experience, most recently, includes serving for 4 years as the Joan Kirkpatrick Chair of Small Animal Medicine and director of the residency training program of Small Animal Internal Medicine at Oklahoma State University.
 He has lectured in the pre-clinical curriculum at multiple veterinary colleges and has provided continuing veterinary education around the world- discussing diagnosis, treatment, and prevention of small animal disease.